-a.
-Rehabilitation:

-- Manufactured housing to be renovated must be located on a lot of land owned by the qualifying beneficiary by means of a fee simple title.
-Manufactured Housing located on leased land or lots is not eligible. - When a unit of manufactured housing is rehabilitated it must be placed on or renovated to a permanent foundation as required in the HUD Model Manufactured Home Installation Standards at 24 CFR Part 3285.
+- a.
+Rehabilitation: THDA does not currently allow renovation of manufactured housing.
+All units of manufactured housing rehabilitated under THDA's HOME program must be reconstructed.
+In the event THDA allows renovation of manufactured housing at any time the following renovation standards would apply. - i.
+Manufactured housing to be renovated must be located on a lot of land owned by the qualifying beneficiary by means of a fee simple title.
+Manufactured Housing located on leased land or lots is not eligible. - ii.
+When a unit of manufactured housing is rehabilitated it must be placed on or renovated to a permanent foundation as required in the HUD Model Manufactured Home Installation Standards at 24 CFR Part 3285.
 A Permanent Foundation means the manufactured home must have an approved foundation per the HUD Manufactured Housing Permanent Foundation handbook.
 (Per HUD Handbook 4930 - Permanent Foundations for Manufactured Homes - iii.
 If utility connection is substandard and does not meet the current code then upgrading to meet the current requirements must be an element of the rehabilitation. - iv.
 All repairs must meet all state codes for Manufactured Housing, THDA Design Standards for Manufactured Housing and the HUD requirements for manufactured housing as detailed at 24 CFR Part 3280.